innopolis-devops/labs/README.md

   - How to correctly tag?

 - VSCodium can't execute a command line `nix` if there is a dir called `nix` - [src](https://github.com/OmniSharp/omnisharp-vscode/pull/3372#issuecomment-546447471)

+- How to rebuild an image and run it?

 <!-- TODO make json2md and other functions accept a path rather than a string -->